mem48/geocompr/main.md

 ## Manipulating raster objects

-In contrast to simple features (vector data), raster data represents continuous surfaces.
+In contrast to the vector data model underlying simple features (which represents points, lines and polygons as discrete entities in space), raster data represent continuous surfaces.
-In this section we will use a raster object created *from scratch*, building on section \@ref(an-introduction-to-raster).
+This section shows how raster objects work, by creating them *from scratch*, building on section \@ref(an-introduction-to-raster).
-Raster data has a fundamentally different structure than vector data, so subsetting and other operations work in a different way, as demonstrated in section \@ref(raster-subsetting).
+Because of their unique structure, subsetting and other operations on raster datasets work in a different way, as demonstrated in section \@ref(raster-subsetting).

-Let us start with manually recreating the raster dataset of Chapter \@ref(raster-classes).
-This should make it easy to understand how **raster** and related operations work (Figure \@ref(fig:cont-cate-rasters)).
-Here, we create a raster which should represent elevations, therefore, we name it accordingly `elev`.
+The following code recreates the raster dataset used in section \@ref(raster-classes), the result of which is illustrated in Figure \@ref(fig:cont-cate-rasters).
+This demonstrates how the `raster()` function works to create an example raster named `elev` (representing elevations).

 ```r